Yields tumble ahead of Federal Reserve policy meeting

 By Karen Pierog

-CHICAGO, June 9 (Reuters) - U.S. Treasury yields fell on Tuesday benefiting from weaker stocks as the market awaited word from the Federal Reserve about yield curve control and negative interest rates, subjects of broad speculation, on Wednesday after its policy meeting.
+CHICAGO, June 9 (Reuters) - U.S. Treasury yields fell on Tuesday benefiting from weaker stocks as the market awaited word from the Federal Reserve about yield curve control and negative interest rates, subjects of broad speculation, after its policy meeting ends on Wednesday.

 As for implementing yield curve control in a bid to keep rates near zero, the Fed may indicate only that its evaluation is ongoing, Rodriguez said.